davittatenkohayrapetyan/hotel-contract-parser/README.md

 - Opens and parses PDF files using Apache PDFBox
 - Iterates through all pages and reports page count
 - Generates DOCX output using Apache POI
+- Falls back to OCR (Tess4J/Tesseract) when native text extraction is incomplete
 - Command-line interface using picocli
 - Dockerized for easy deployment
 - Java 17 compatible